thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 2. Extract TML for migration to a different ThoughtSpot instance.
 3. Extract TML to modify and create copies, such as for different customers or in different languages.

-!!! danger "__This tool creates and updates content.
-Regularly shapshots are recommended__"
+??? danger "__This tool creates and updates content.
+Regular shapshots are recommended__"

-    When importing content, it is possisible to accidentally overwrite content or create multipl copies of content when you didn't intend to, just by using the wrong parameters.
+    When importing content, it is possisible to accidentally overwrite content or create multiple copies of content when you didn't intend to, just by using the wrong parameters.
     You should make sure you have a snapshot or backup prior to making large changes.

 ??? important "Scriptability enforces content rules"